seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 He wrings at some distress.

 **GUIDERIUS**
-Would I could free’t!
+Would I could free't!

 **ARVIRAGUS**
-Or I, whate’er it be,
+Or I, whate'er it be,
 What pain it cost, what danger.
-God’s!
+God's!

 **BELARIUS**
 Hark, boys.